Overview 2025

 Applicants without senior secondary, tertiary or VET / TAFE study can complete a personal competency statement.

-Applicants may be eligible for an offer if they have relevant work and / or life experiences which demonstrate a capacity to succeed in this course.
+Applicants may be eligible for an offer if they have relevant work and/or life experiences which demonstrate a capacity to succeed in this course.

 SPECIAL CONSIDERATION

+We believe university education should be an option for everyone, no matter your background.
 If your ability to access or participate in education has been affected by circumstances beyond your control, you can apply for special consideration as part of your application.
-We will consider a range of factors for special consideration, including economic hardship, a serious medical condition or disability.
+We will consider a range of factors, including economic hardship, a serious medical condition, or disability.

-We can only approve applications for special consideration where we are confident that you have the necessary skills and knowledge to succeed in your studies.
-If your application is not approved, the UTAS admissions team will work with you to find the best alternative pathway to your chosen course.
+We can only approve applications for special consideration if we are confident that you have the necessary skills and knowledge to succeed in your studies.
+If your application is not approved, the University admissions team will work with you to find the best alternative pathway to your chosen course.
 Special consideration is not available for international applicants.

 English Language Requirements